Mihndim2020/My-Ruby-Linter-/README.md

 # Ruby Capstone Project: My-Ruby-Linters

-> In this project, I have build Linters for Ruby programs which parses the code base and returns a feedback concerning the indentation, trailing spaces, tag errors, end errors and line errors.
+> In this project, I have build Linters for Ruby programs which parses the code base and returns a feedback concerning the indentation, trailing white spaces, tag errors, end errors and line errors.

 ![screenshot](images/no_offenses.png)
 ![screenshot](images/error_file.png)